ponylang/pony-tutorial/content/reference-capabilities/combining-capabilities.md

 When we talked about fields in the [classes]({{< relref "types/classes.md" >}}) and [variables]({{< relref "expressions/variables.md" >}}) chapters, we passed over the detail of field capabilities.
 Fields, just like variables, have their own capabilities!
 A field in a class has to make the exact same guarantees.
 An `iso` field, for instance, is globally unique.
 The only way to reference it is through this single field of the object (except of course, `tag` references, or shared `val` portions).

 Once we have fields with capabilities inside objects with capabilities, now we have two capabilities to keep track of.
 When a field of an object is accessed or extracted, its reference capability depends both on the reference capability of the field and the reference capability of the __origin__, that is, the object the __field__ is being read from.
-We have to pick a capability for the combination that maintains the guarantees for both the __origin__ reference capability, and for its __fields__.
+We have to pick a capability for the combination that maintains the guarantees for both the __origin__ reference capability, and for the capability of the __field__.

 # Viewpoint adaptation

 The process of combining origin and field capabilities is called __viewpoint adaptation__.
 That is, the __origin__ has a __viewpoint__, and its fields can be "seen" only from that __viewpoint__.

 Let's start with a table.
-This shows how __fields__ of each capability look when using __origins__ of each capability.
+This shows how a __field__ of each capability looks when using an __origin__ of each capability.

 ---